Santa Barbara Roof Materials

 Sellers often fail to disclose when a "new" roof was simply nailed directly over an old, dead roof to save money.
 This cheap "overlay" masks underlying rot and adds thousands of pounds of stress to the home.
 Here is how we catch it.

 A roof is more than just shingles.
-Here is what we actively hunt for during your escrow inspection.
+Here is what we actively hunt for during your roof inspection.

 Coastal Flashing Corrosion